TheresaLui/SelfHelpContent_v2/articles/microsoft.sql/alchemy-db-restore-performance-stuck.md

 WHERE operation LIKE '%DATABASE RESTORE%'
 ```

-## How to avoid having restore requests getting stuck
+### How to avoid having restore requests getting stuck

+To avoid restore requests getting stuck, use the following steps:

-- Confirm that the service tier selected as the target can handle the storage needed for the Azure SQL Database.
+- Confirm that the service tier selected as the target can handle the storage needed for the Azure SQL Database
-- When restoring to an Elastic Pool confirm that it has enough storage available for the database being restore.
+- When restoring to an Elastic Pool, confirm that it has enough storage available for the database being restored
-    - Consider restoring the Azure SQL Database as a single database and them move it to the Elastic Pool
+    - Consider restoring the Azure SQL Database as a single database and then moving it to the Elastic Pool